top of page

 How can I reach out about speaking events or support for using the book in a course?

+A speaker slipsheet overview is available here.
 Reach out to Rachel via LinkedIn or email (below) to indicate your interest in having Rachel as a speaker or to collaborate in leveraging the "Teaching Computer to Read" content - book and code companion - in classes.

 Linkedin version.jpg